 If all of this work sounds daunting, that’s because it can be.

-Many businesses, especially those without the skills or resources in-house to tackle these tasks, turn to professional reputation managers for assistance (Reputation Defense Network is our top pick).
+Many businesses, especially those without the skills or resources in-house to tackle these tasks, turn to professional reputation managers for assistance (BetterReputation and Reputation Defense Network are our top picks).

 Step 1: Claim All Your Online Profiles